Mar 26, 2025

 Financial institutions should occasionally test and modify their transaction monitoring rules to ensure they can sufficiently identify suspicious transactions and behaviors, even in complex cases.
 Adjusting transaction monitoring rules is supposed to assist financial institutions to reduce the number of false positives/negatives.

-A value transfer refers to “any transaction carried out on behalf of a value transfer originator through a financial institution with a view to making one or more digital tokens available”.
+A value transfer refers to “any transaction carried out on behalf of a value transfer originator through a financial institution to make one or more digital tokens available.”

 Before conducting a value transfer, an ordering institution shall: